MirkoDziadzka/ofxstatement-1822direkt/README.rst

 standard CSV statements (the first of the two available) to OFX and import this into my banking software.

+2016-04-26: They changed the format again.
+Until This script get fixed or they get sane, I only add a converter script from the current format to the old CSV format.

 Requirements
 ============